What Is Cash Flow Velocity? A 2026 Guide

 How is it different from DSO?

 DSO starts when an invoice is issued and measures only collections.
-Cash flow velocity starts at contract signature and captures pre-invoice delays too.
+Cash flow velocity starts at contract signature and captures pre-invoice delays too, so it sees drag that DSO cannot.

 How do you calculate it?

-Average the days from contract signature to cleared payment across deals, and split it into signature-to-invoice and invoice-to-cash to find where the drag is.
+Average the days from contract signature to cleared payment across deals, and split it into signature-to-invoice and invoice-to-cash to find where the drag is and which team owns the fix.

 How do you improve cash flow velocity?

 Generate invoices from contract terms upstream, and use context-aware collections plus clean AP portal submission downstream.
-Monk customers cut AR outstanding by 40%+.
+Monk customers see a 40% average reduction in DSO.

 Why does it matter?

-It is a growth lever that frees working capital you already earned, without needing new customers.
+It is a growth lever that frees working capital you already earned, without needing new customers or new financing.

 Ready to speed up your cash flow velocity?
 Book a demo.